 Flat finishing distinguishes itself in that workpieces are clamped, therefore making the clamped surface a geometric reference point for perpendicularity and flatness.
 Thus, in the case of transmission components, the perpendicularity of flat surfaces and bores can be ensured.

-Fine grinding - Tutorial
+What is Fine grinding – Tutorial

 See Supfina technology in action on YouTUBE.